How-to-Read-Your-Knee-MRI-Report

 A knee MRI is ordered by a physician for various reasons.
 Here are some key purposes for performing this imaging study:

 Soft Tissue Injury Diagnosis: MRI accurately detects injuries to ligaments, tendons, menisci, and cartilage.
-This includes conditions such as meniscal tears, anterior cruciate ligament (ACL) and posterior cruciate ligament (PCL) tears, and tendon injuries.
+Examples include meniscal tears, anterior cruciate ligament (ACL) and posterior cruciate ligament (PCL) tears, and tendon injuries.

 Evaluation of Inflammation and Infections: MRI can identify signs of inflammation, infections, or other inflammatory changes in the knee joint, such as bursitis, arthritis, and synovitis.